International Sculpture Symposium

 The 1965 Long Beach Sculpture Symposium was not only the United States’ first international sculpture symposium but the first to occur at a university.
 It was also the first to partner with industrial partners to create technologically advanced works.
 Such industrial partners include Bethlehem Steel, Fellows and Stewart Shipyard, and North American Aviation.
 The symposium was organized by the Cal State Long Beach professor Kenneth Glenn and the Israeli artist Kosso Eloul.
 It lasted 12 weeks and included artists from Poland, Canada, Japan, Israel, and American artists.
 There were nine artists who participated whom all produced large scale abstract pieces made from concrete, steel, and earth.
 At the time, the symposium responded to the war and politics occurring which centered around human cooperation and engagement.
 Each artist was matched with a new age industrial representative.
 For example, Piotr Kowallski worked with the North American Aviation Corporation.
 Robert Murray worked with Bethlehem Steel.
 Murray’s piece, Duet is a large-scale piece that is made of three sheets of painted steel.
 The thick sheets were painted in a unique tangerine shade that was accurately restored in the year 2015 due to the work done by the Getty Conservation Institute.
 Beyond the pieces, California architect, Edward Killingsworth, utilized CSULB’s 350 acre campus and made all the works and their sites on the campus connect to Modernist architecture and an effort to showcase monumental outdoor sculpture.
 Most of the campus is designed in a mid-century modern style with an emphasis of an open landscaped area to develop almost a sprawling park feeling.
 Working with outdoor sculpture proved some challenges such as damage and exposure to outside elements.
 More importantly, the pieces worked towards a greater goal of conserving art in public places.
 In addition to constructing consistent color ties across campus through modernist proportioning and close connections to landscape.

 The International Sculpture Symposium (Vermont International Sculpture Symposium) in the United States was held in Proctor, Vermont in 1968 under the joint sponsorship of Vermont Marble Company, National Endowment for the Arts, and Vermont Council on the Arts.
 Participating sculptors were from the United States, Austria, Japan, Germany, and Yugoslavia.
+The sculptures were displayed at the Vermont Marble Company.